-Mfuwe Lodge is no ordinary hotel!
-In fact, it’s a VERY SPECIAL place inside Zambia’s world-famous South Luangwa National Park! 🙂 Having had the chance to stay at this unique luxury accommodation in the past, I know for sure that it is simply exquisite!
-For instance, each chalet has its own en-suite bathroom, and a splendid deck overlooking one of the lagoons.
+Mfuwe Lodge is no ordinary hotel.
+In fact, it’s a VERY SPECIAL facility inside Zambia’s world-famous South Luangwa National Park.
+Having had the chance to stay at this unique luxury accommodation in the past, I know how exquisite it is.
+Each chalet has its own en-suite bathroom, and a splendid deck overlooking the lagoon.

-The lodge also has an open boma for special dinner nights, and a campfire area for late and chilly evening chats under the starlit African skies!
-Not to mention the wildlife that surrounds the lodge, which is believed to be one of the richest in the world!
-Sounds like a lot of fun, right?!
-Wait, there’s more…
+The lodge also has an open boma for special dinner nights, and a campfire area for chilly evening chats under the starlit African sky.

 You heard me right: real elephants checking-in!
-And NO, the photos weren’t “photoshopped” at all lol! 😉
+And NO, the photos aren’t “photoshopped” at all! 😉

 Single or Double?

-Looks like we’ve got the lodge to ourselves…
+Looks like we’ve got the whole lodge to ourselves.

-Believe it or not, but the answer’s mangoes!
-You see, it did in fact have to do with food (although the chef is not concerned…)!
+Believe it or not, the answer’s mangoes!
+You’re right, it did in fact have to do with food (though the chef is not concerned).

-Today, Wonky Tusk (the matriarch) comes back every year with her herd, even if it means that she has to go through the safari lodge lobby! 🙂
+Today, Wonky Tusk (the matriarch) comes back every year with her herd, even if she has to go through the lobby. 🙂

 Best Time to See Mfuwe Lodge’s Friendly Elephants?

-Although the herd doesn’t come on “specific “dates each year, you are more than likely to see them when the mango trees become ripe; in November!
-Occasionally however, Wonky Tusk will pay a visit to the lodge earlier (in September-October), to check on the condition of the fruit!
+Although the herd doesn’t “check-in” on specific dates, you are more than likely to see them when the mango trees become ripe (in November).
+Occasionally however, Wonky Tusk will pay a visit to the lodge earlier (in September-October), to check on the condition of the fruit.

 If you’d really like to experience this incredible close encounter, check out the Mfuwe Lodge website.
-I’m sure staff members will be more than happy to answer your questions!
+Their friendly staff will be delighted to answer all your burning questions.